 General

-Western Grebe: Large, long-necked grebe with dark gray upperparts, white underparts, and gray sides and flanks.
+Western Grebe: Large, long-necked grebe with dark gray upperparts, white underparts, gray sides and flanks.
 Lower face and front of neck are white; black cap extends below eye.
 Back of neck is black.
 Eyes are red.
 Bill is long, thin, and dull olive-yellow.
+Winter birds are duller gray and juveniles are light gray overall.
 Wings have white stripes visible in flight.
-Sexes are similar.
+Feeds on fish.
+Flight is direct and rapid, head held slightly below body.

 Range and Habitat

-Western Grebe: Breeds from British Columbia, Saskatchewan, and Minnesota south to southern California.
-Occasionally found in Arizona, New Mexico, and Colorado.
-Spends winters along the Pacific coast from southeastern Alaska to California, on the Gulf Coast of Louisiana and Texas, and on large river systems in the west.
-Preferred habitats include large lakes with reeds or rushes, shallow coastal bays, and estuaries.
+Western Grebe: Breeds from British Columbia, Saskatchewan, and Manitoba south to California and southwestern Texas.
+Winters along the Pacific coast from southeastern Alaska to California, on the Gulf Coast of Louisiana and Texas.
+Casual to eastern U.S. Preferred habitats include large lakes with reeds or rushes, shallow coastal bays, and estuaries.

 Breeding and Nesting